samplchallenges/SAMPL-containers/tutorials/README.md

       file extensions and are case independent.
       If no input or output file is given stdin or stdout are used instead.
       ```
 14. Export the environment.
 Upon running this command, an organized list of the packages installed into advenv will be printed out to your console.
-The output will look similar to the code block below.
+The output will look similar to the condensed output in code block below.
       * command: `conda env export -n advenv`
       ```
       (advenv) root@7f02be71557e:/# conda env export -n advenv